draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

   corePeriodLength:  500000  # Number of testcases executed during core period
   pMin: 0                    # Minimum mutator probability (0 means ignore and use adaptive value)
   ```

+# Liveness-Only Fuzzing
+The option to ignore test cases that produce hangs in the system under test is provided under all executors with the boolean option `ignoreHangs`.
+Setting it to true will cause all test cases that do hang to be marked as hung, be tagged with metadata that they are an ignored hanging test case using the `INCOMPLETE` tag, and their coverage additions are not added to the coverage map.
+If it is provided with a specified timeout value the presence of a timeout value will be assumed to override it, in otherwords setting `ignoreHangs` to `false`.

 # RedPawn
 RedPawn is an input-to-state (I2S) analysis tool comparable to [RedQueen](https://www.ndss-symposium.org/wp-content/uploads/2019/02/ndss2019_04A-2_Aschermann_paper.pdf).
 Input-to-State analysis provides a lightweight alternative to full-blown taint tracking for overcoming common fuzzing bottlenecks such as "magic bytes", where there is a single correct value that random bitflip mutations are exceedingly unlikely to guess.
 RedPawn is able to extract or solve for the required value by inspecting comparison log data from the SUT, thus overcoming these limitations and achieving higher coverage.
 RedPawn is implemented as an InputGenerator module, the RedPawnInputGenerator.